 With over 240 islands on this 26-mile-long lake, there is plenty to do lakeside.
 Canoes, kayaks, sunfish, and sailing boats may be rented for a nominal fee.
 Often campers bring their own boats.
 Some never want to leave the island and choose instead to take walks around the many island paths.

-Three Mile's Island Educator, Sarah Ayres Turnbull, is on staff to help campers intensify their own interests and experiences in the natural setting, serve as a resource for learning more about the environment and natural world, and offering specific Programs.
-Please feel free to contact Sarah with questions or ideas for activities that will enhance your family's experience at Three Mile.
+Three Mile's Island Educator is on staff to help campers intensify their own interests and experiences in the natural setting, serve as a resource for learning more about the environment and natural world, and offer specific Programs.
+Please feel free to talk with the Island Educator about questions or ideas for activities that will enhance your family's experience at Three Mile.

 Volunteer to Run a Program!

 While many come for rest and retreat, others are eager to share their knowledge or skills with fellow campers.
-Organize a book discussion? watercolor workshop? yoga session?
+Organize a book discussion?
+Watercolor workshop?
+Yoga session?
 Give an evening talk?
 With Nature as a subject, the sky's the limit.
-Contact the Island Educator, Sarah Ayers Turnbull, to try out your idea.
+Talk to the Island Educator when you get to the island.